ricardosander/kubernetes-handson-microservices/README.md

 API documentation for services : https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.16/#service-v1-core

+## Section 7 - Pod and Services Exercise

+Creates a pod and a service to a ActiveMQ using richardchesterwood/k8s-fleetman-queue on release1.
+The container uses 8161 port and we want to expose port 30010 so we can access the message broker manager (admin/admin).

 ## kubectl commands

 - kubectl get all -> show everything defined on Kubernetes's cluster